Dear

 Complete dominance = See dominant gene.

-Crossing over = The exchange of chromosomal material (parts of chromosomal
+Crossing over = The exchange of chromosomal material (parts of chromosomal arms)

-result in the exchange of alleles between chromosomes (Hartwell, 2004).
+the exchange of alleles between chromosomes (Hartwell, 2004).
 Compare recombination.

 Cysteine = A nonessential amino acid (meaning that the body can synthesis it) important